 This is the part the public is missing.
 Sean Payton's offenses have produced a top-12 fantasy running back every season since 2007.
 Alvin Kamara, Mark Ingram, Reggie Bush, Deuce McAllister.
 The system is built to feature one back, give him 300 touches, and feed him red zone work.

-The current Denver back of choice for that role is Javonte Williams.
-Williams is not signed past 2026.
-Coleman is.
+The current Denver back of choice for that role is Dobbins on his fresh two-year deal.
+Coleman is the long-term play, not the immediate one.

-Sean Payton drafted a back in the fourth round, which is exactly where he tends to find his lead backs (Pierre Thomas, Tony Galarraga, multiple Saints UDFAs who became starters).
+Sean Payton drafted a back in the fourth round, which is exactly where he tends to find his lead backs (Pierre Thomas, Mark Ingram, multiple Saints late-round picks who became starters).
 Pattern matches.

 The math